Best Ladder Hooks for Garage Walls

 Can I use ladder hooks for other items too?

 Most ladder hooks in this article are multi-purpose.
-The Comfecto 2-pack and the 4-hook horizontal set explicitly support folding chairs, wheelbarrows, hoses, garden tools, and patio furniture.
-The 6-pack J-hooks are general-purpose.
-The FastTrack ladder hook is ladder-specific because of the padded contact.
+The Comfecto 2-Pack and the Ladder Hanger Set of 4 explicitly support folding chairs, wheelbarrows, hoses, garden tools, and patio furniture.
+The Heavy Duty 6-Pack J-Hooks are general-purpose.
+The Rubbermaid FastTrack Ladder Hook is ladder-specific because of the padded contact.

 Will the hook scratch my ladder?